 And you know there are people — Bloomberg is worth more than that.
 Carl Icahn is worth more than that.
 One multibillionaire.
 We have to imagine, step by step.
 So there are no magic wands in this book.
 This is a very realistic, month-by-month strategy for a titanic power collision with the entrenched CEOs and their political allies.

-Leslie Stahl read this on her vacation in August, and she wrote me a very nice letter.
+Lesley Stahl read this on her vacation in August, and she wrote me a very nice letter.
 You know, she’s the correspondent for 60 Minutes.
 And she thought the book was engrossing, creative and funny.
-And I said, “I’ll take all three, Leslie.”
+And I said, “I’ll take all three, Lesley.”

 AMY GOODMAN: Ralph Nader, why do you call these people “Meliorists”?